One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

 Assume that $K$ is a valued field elementary equivalent as a valued field to a discrete valuation field.
 In this case given an elliptic curve $E$ over $K$, a minimal Weierstrass equation exists because this is first order expressible and true in a discretely valued field.

-Given a minimal Weierstrass equation, another Weierstrass equation related to it by change of variables is minimal if and only if we can obtain one from the other through a change of variables $x=u^2x'+r$ and $y=u^3y'+u^2sx'+t$, with $u\in O^{\times}$ and $r,s,t\in O$, see Proposition VII.1.3 of \cite{silverman-1}.
+Given a minimal Weierstrass equation, another Weierstrass equation related to it by change of variables is minimal if and only if we can obtain one from the other through a change of variables $x=u^2x'+r$ and $y=u^3y'+u^2sx'+t$, with $u\in \Oval^{\times}$ and $r,s,t\in \Oval$, see \cite[Proposition VII.1.3]{silverman-1}.
+This proposition is stated for complete discrete valuation rings, but the proof is valid for any valued field.